 The Grand Finale: Through a beautiful nature reserve passing the Iffigenlake we descend all the way to the Lauenen Lake.
-Bus or taxi ride the famous resort town of Gstaad where we lodge in one of the oldest hotels in town.
+Bus or taxi ride the famous resort town of Gstaad or Rougemont, where we lodge in one of the older hotels in town.
 Approx walking time 5 hrs, + 500m, -1000m

 Departure after breakfast with excellent train connections either back to Zurich or onto Geneva or Zermatt.